Mixed

 The subject is the person or thing doing something, and the object is having something done to it.
 Just remember the sentence I love you.
 I is the subject of the sentence.
 You is the object of the sentence and also the object of my affection.

-READ ALSO: What is the healthiest shellfish to eat?
+READ ALSO: What exactly are the Sundarbans?

 What is the formal object of Philosophy?